 Other types of fleas are also successfully parasitized on humans, for which the main hosts are animals.
-From the species to which the fleas belong, and a particular situation, some features of the transmission of fleas to humans depend.
+From the species to which the fleas belong, and a particular situation, some features of flea transmission to humans depend.

 How fleas pass to humans: the process in detail

-In the vast majority of cases, the fleas attacking humans are parasitic on domestic animals.
-For example, fleas in dogs are transmitted to a person right in the house or aviary where the pet lives.
+In the vast majority of cases, the fleas attacking humans are parasitic in domestic animals.
+For example, fleas in dogs are transmitted to a person directly in the house or aviary where the pet lives.

-It is not entirely correct to say that canine or feline fleas are transmitted directly to a person (in other words, to live on a person, as, for example, a cat, a flea can not).
+It is not entirely correct to say that canine or feline fleas are transmitted directly to a person (in other words, to live on a person, such as a cat, a flea can not).

 Typically, parasites bite the animal, get drunk blood and jump off his body to find a secluded place for egg laying.
-Before the feeling of hunger, insects will remain in the litter, in the corners of the room, in piles of debris, where their larvae usually develop.
-And just getting hungry, they will start looking for a food source again.
+Before the feeling of hunger, insects will remain in the litter, in the corners of the room, in piles of rubbish, where their larvae usually develop.
+And just getting hungry, they again will start to search for a food source.
 If at this time a person is nearby, they will first attack him.

-For the same reason, almost immediately after hitting a person's body, the insect bites it - usually a parasite needs to be fed immediately.
+For the same reason, almost immediately after hitting a person's body, the insect bites it - usually a parasite at this moment urgently needs to be fed.

 On a note